Fraunhofer-AISEC/omejdn-server/README.md

         \_   ...

 You may use the default configurations from this repository as a starting point and create your own setup accordingly.
+Please refer to [the wiki](https://github.com/Fraunhofer-AISEC/omejdn-server/wiki/) for a description of available configuration options.
 In order to start the omejdn service, you need to install the dependencies and run it: